b3-exmo/b3-exmo.github.io/docs/Culture/index.md

 ## Thought Stoppers
 The American Psychological Association says in an article:

-> Members are taught to stop doubts from entering their consciousness about the cult, often with a key phrase they repeat.
+> *Members are taught to stop doubts from entering their consciousness about the cult, often with a key phrase they repeat.*

 — _[Cults of hatred](https://www.apa.org/monitor/nov02/cults.html)_, American Psychology Association

-> “Repeating a key phrase” is also known as chanting a mantra repeating mantras is a form of psychological ritual that reinforces belief.
-In the case of cults, it is also an important aid in brainwashing”
+> *“Repeating a key phrase” is also known as chanting a mantra repeating mantras is a form of psychological ritual that reinforces belief.
+In the case of cults, it is also an important aid in brainwashing*.

 — _[How Cults Trick You Into Believing](https://www.grunge.com/47584/cults-trick-believing/)_

 &nbsp;

-### **Examples in LDS faith**
+### Examples in LDS faith
 - “We will know in the next life”
 - “I don’t know, I just know that god commanded it”
 - Sing a hymn when you want to do something “wRoNg”.